HSLdevcom/jore4/wiki/architecture-meetings.md

   * How to check consistency / integrity before changing data?
 (Both priority and validity period affect the actually valid set of time at a certain point of time)

 **3. Coding conventions (nullability, collection libraries, etc)**
-  * Both frontend and backend conventions / libraries can be discussed, see ticket jore4#290
+  * Both frontend and backend conventions / libraries can be discussed, see tickets jore4#290 and jore4#291

 **4. Status of different proof-of-concept / trial tracks**